honzie/mocha-chai-boilerplate/README.md

 ### Caveats

-* Tests are in a folder named `/test` at the root of your project
+* Tests are in a folder named `/test` at the root of your project.
-* Code are in a folder named `/src` at the root of your project
+* Code are in a folder named `/src` at the root of your project.
-* All test files begin with `test-`
+* All test files begin with `test-`.
-* All test files and source files end with `.js`
+* All test files and source files end with `.js`.
+* Code cannot be checked out to a path with `/test` in it.
+For example, if `test-workspace` is where your project lives, the test template won't work right.

 ## Adding to a project